 Three species: Salix glauca, Loiseleuria procumbens, and Silene acaulis.
-These species have been chosen due to the fact that they
+These species have been chosen since they

 - Are commonly found in the area. - Cover a spectrum of different growth forms (deciduous dwarf shrub, evergreen dwarf shrub, and cushion forming herb/dwarf shrub. - Are comparable to species monitored by BioBasis in Zackenberg.